apache/incubator-quarks/DEVELOPMENT.md

 in its preview panel.
 This situation may be improved by installing the `Markdown text editor` from the Eclipse marketplace and adjusting Eclipse's file associations accordingly.

+## Renamed from Apache Quarks
+Apache Edgent is the new name and the conversion is complete.

+Code changes:

+  * Package names have the prefix "org.apache.edgent"
+  * JAR names have the prefix "edgent"

+Users of Edgent will need to update their references to the above.
+It's recommended that developers of Edgent create a new workspace instead of reusing their Quarks workspace.